Growing your SaaS means steadily expanding your customer base. The larger you get, the more damaging any type of churn rate becomes.

 David Skok, in his article 'Unlocking the path to negative churn' highlights the role of analysing the reason for churn of your existing customers and what features make your product worthwhile.

 These inter-related aspects of your SaaS pricing model can be an important window into developing methods to reduce churn that might be individual to your company.

 - Why are your customers churning?

-- Are they having difficulty in implementing it?
+- Are they having difficulty in implementing or navigating it?

 - What features are key features?